Mesa Homeowner Card: Earn transferable points on mortgage payments

 • Foreign Transaction Fee: None

-• What points are worth: Points are worth 1 cent each towards booking travel through Mesa’s portal, ~.75 cents each when buying gift card or 0.5 cents each when redeemed for statements credits.
+• What points are worth: Points are worth 1 cent each towards booking travel through Mesa’s portal, ~.75 cents each when buying a gift card, or 0.5 cents each when redeemed for statement credits.
 They can also be transferred to one of eight travel partners (supposedly, more will be added soon).

-• Best Use for Points: Mesa points can be transferred to Aeromexico, Air India, Finnair, Hainan Airways, Thai Airways and Vietnam Airlines at a 1:1 ratio.
-Cathay Pacific is a partner as well, but at a 3:2 ratio.
+• Best Use for Points: Mesa points can be transferred to Aeromexico, Air Canada, Air Cathay Pacific, India, Finnair, Hainan Airways, SAS Eurobonus, Thai Airways, and Vietnam Airlines at a 1:1 ratio.
 The only hotel partner is Accor, which also carries a 3:2 ratio.
 Accor points are worth 2 Euro cents each, so the transfer ratio essentially means that Mesa points are worth ~1.5 cents each towards Accor Hotels.
-Finnair is by far the best of the initial airline partners, especially since Avios can be transferred between the various programs that use it.

 • Earning Categories: